wayfair/brickkit-android/README.md

 | refreshItem | Refreshes the content of that brick.
 | hideItem | Makes the brick invisible to the RecyclerView, but keeps it in the `DataManager`.
 | showItem | Makes the brick visible to the RecyclerView.
-| moveItem | Relocates the brick from one position to another.
 | replaceItem | Swaps the target brick for the new one you are passing in.
 | clear | Removes all bricks.
-| setItems | Completely removes all existing bricks and inserts the collection of bricks you pass in.
 | brickWithLayout |  Retrieves a brick who's associated layout resource ID matches.
 | brickAtPosition |  Retrieves a brick at a specific position.